|$10 and under||Adult Achievement Stickers||Check Price||

 Make the office a whole lot more comfortable with this foot-rest hammock.

 The annual office gift exchange is here, and you have no clue what to buy that silent guy in the other department.
 Don’t freak out.
 These gifts are sure to please your coworker (and maybe even get you a laugh)—and you don’t even have to secretly go over the spending limit.
 Here are some of our favorite items, categorized for three typical spending limits: $10, $15, and $20.

 The adult coloring book trend may be winding down, but that doesn’t make the activity any less therapeutic.
 Help your peers de-stress and relive their childhood, with the addition of some ahem colorful language. $5.

-Maybe you have a colleagues who loves squirrels (or tea?) or maybe this thing is just really cute.
-In any event, this squirrel’s tail flips around to make a fine cuppa. $9.
+Maybe you have a colleague who loves squirrels (or tea?) or maybe this thing is just really cute.
+In any event, this squirrel’s tail flips around to make a fine cuppa. $8.